 "It's not Caprica's fault," Five said as he entered the room.
 "The Colonials had help."

 "What kind of help?"
-Six asked, in a way relieved she wasn't guilty for the failure.
+Six asked, in a way relieved that she wasn't guilty of the failure.

-"I heard from one of my copies there was another virus in the system that systematically undid everything our virus was doing to corrupt their systems."
+"I heard from one of my copies that there was another virus in the system; one that systematically undid everything our virus was doing to corrupt their systems."

 "The Colonials do not have anything that can fight our viruses.
 They never did," Three stated as a matter of fact.

 "It wasn't the Colonials.
-They believe it were humans from the Thirteenth Colony," Five replied.
+They believe it was humans from the Thirteenth Colony," Five replied.

 "We very well know it couldn't have been the Thirteenth Colony," Six said.

 "I don't believe it's a deception.
-The Colonials are not certain either, but they are already planning to send someone to first find them and then make contact with them and ask for help," Five replied.
+The Colonials are not certain either, but they are already planning to send someone to make contact with them and ask for help," Five replied.

 "This could be bad for us.
-Not only we were unable to destroy the Colonial Fleet, but we could also be facing an enemy that we know nothing about," Three said, worriedly.
+Not only were we unable to destroy the Colonial Fleet, but we could also be facing an unknown enemy; one that we know nothing about," Three said, worriedly.